oshirokn/oshirokn.github.io/index.md

 [Available in the Google Play Store](https://play.google.com/store/apps/details?id=com.Uneton.VikingsHeroes&hl=en_US&gl=US)

 As lead designer my major contributions were:
-- game mechanics
+- game mechanics.
-- game design document
+- game design document.
-- character statistics and skills
+- character statistics and skills.
-- game economy and progression
+- game economy and progression.
-- iteration on the game mechanics
+- iteration on the game mechanics.
-- narrative design: environment, story, characters and intro cutscene
+- narrative design: environment, story, characters and intro cutscene.

 The game has been made in 6 months during my studies at Oulu Game Lab.
 I was the only designer within the team.